New VIQUA sanitizer installation

 - Tested the system for leaks

 Net result, not only did we solve for the sulfur smell, but we helped to remove other impurities to create an overall better water condition.
-If you need to have your water tested to see what water treatment solution is the best for your unique situation, contact us today.
+If you are in need of a plumbing company in Bowmanville, or any of our service areas or you would like to have your water tested to see what water treatment solution is the best for your unique situation, contact us today.

 Would you like more info or a free quote?
 Fill out the form below.